Karan Vafadari and Afarin Niasari

 According to Kateh, in a preliminary hearing in March of 2017, Judge Abolghassem Salavati reinstated charges against the couple that were previously dropped due to lack of evidence.
 Salavati is nicknamed “the Hanging Judge” or “the Judge of Death” for imposing harsh sentences, including capital punishment, in political cases.

 The charges he reinstated against Karan and Afarin reportedly included “attempting to overthrow the Islamic Republic,” collaboration with enemies of the state, espionage, “recruiting and signing up spies through foreign embassies,” “assembly and collusion against national security,” associating with foreign diplomats, holding dual nationality, possession of alcoholic beverages in their home, and using their residence as a center of prostitution.
 Salavati also barred the couple’s lawyer from the hearing and ordered Karan to fire her.

-Karan Vafadari claimed that the authorities had confiscated his property by unprecedentedly employing a 1928 law permitting the state to sell or seize the assets who voluntary renounced their Iranian nationality.
+Karan Vafadari claimed that the authorities had confiscated his property by unprecedentedly employing a 1928 law permitting the state to sell or seize the assets of persons who voluntarily renounced their Iranian nationality.
 However, Vafadari never gave up his citizenship.